rux-lang/Web/src/docs/appendix/rcu.md

 4. Write regions in order:
    File Header → Section Table → Symbol Table →
-   [for each section: raw data (aligned) + relocation array (4-byte aligned)] → String Table (8-byte aligned) → Rux Metadata (optional).
+   [for each section: raw data (aligned) + relocation array (4-byte aligned)] → String Table (no alignment) → Rux Metadata (8-byte aligned, optional).
 5. Compute CRC-32C over the complete file content (treating offset 28 as zero).
 6. Seek to offset 28 and write the 4-byte checksum.

 ### Linker Responsibilities

-The Rux linker processes a set of RCU files to produce a Windows x64 PE executable:
+The Rux linker processes a set of RCU files to produce a native executable for the target operating system:

 1. Collect and merge all same-named sections (`.text`, `.rodata`, `.data`, `.bss`).
 2. Resolve all symbols: pair each `SYM_EXTERN_*` reference with its `VIS_GLOBAL` or `VIS_WEAK` definition; report an error for any unresolved symbol.
 3. Assign virtual addresses to all merged sections.
 4. Apply all relocations using the formulas in [Relocation Types](#relocation-types).
-5. Emit a PE/COFF image with appropriate headers, a `.idata` import section for external Windows API calls, and the merged section data.
+5. Emit an executable in the target's native format — PE/COFF on Windows, ELF on Linux and BSD, or Mach-O on macOS — with the appropriate headers, an import table for external symbols (for example a PE `.idata` section for Windows API calls, or dynamic-linking entries on ELF and Mach-O), and the merged section data.